mdreesen/fourtyio/readme.md

 - CapitalCase for interfaces and custom types [ AnExample ]
   - please be very explicit with naming types. be verbose if needed.

+### Exports and Imports

+Please bias toward named exports when possible.
+Named exports provide a succint way to find functions and variables in the project as it grows.
+Remember to use 'import type' when bringing in a type from another module.
+All types are removed at run time which provides a smaller and faster bundle in production.
+Failing to do so will not make or break the project by any means, however it is inefficent and should be conciously avoided.

 ## BEM

 We will be employing the B.E.M. naming convention to prevent naming collisions.